gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Write a Function that takes a boolean value and return "Yes" for True, or "No" for False.
+- Write a Function that, given a boolean value, returns "Yes" for True, or "No" for False.

 ##### Constraints